nest/nest-simulator/doc/htmldoc/nest_behavior/random_numbers.rst

 any number from :math:`[1.05, 1.15)` will be rounded to 1.1, but only numbers in :math:`[1.0, 1.05)` will be rounded to 1.0.

-To achieve equal probabilities of the corner values, you can either extend the interval of the uniform distribution by half the resolution
+To achieve equal probabilities of the first and last values, you can either extend the interval of the uniform distribution by half the resolution

 ::